Naigala Rajamaha Viharaya at Weeraketiya (වීරකැටිය නයිගල රජමහා විහාරය)

 The Asana of the Naigala Rajamaha Viharaya – නයිගල රජමහා විහාරයේ ආසනඝරය

 The temple is also home to one of the recorded Asanaghara in the country.
-The Asana is a medium sized rock slab with the beading carved on the top edge.
+The Asana is a medium-sized rock slab with beading carved on the top edge.
 The 1961/62 report of the Commissioner of the Archaeology department notes that this is 9 feet 8 inches long and 4 feet 4 inches long.
-This slab has been discovered at the center of a ruined building with a balustrades at the entrance.
+This slab has been discovered at the centre of a ruined building with a balustrade at the entrance.
 Today this Asana has been moved and is placed in the temple garden enclosed in the small hut.

 The BodhigharaChethiyaghara and Asanaghara are considered by scholars to be the three oldest Buddhist architectural elements in Sri Lanka.
 Of these, the Chethyaighara also called Vatadage and the Bodhighara are mentioned in most ancient Buddhist literature but the sources do not mention the Asanagara in detail.
 But there are some references to this in the ancient Attakathas and in the ancient chronicles such as the Mahavamsa and the Deepavamsa.